 In 2019, Spartan Education Group, LLC acquired McAir Aviation located in Broomfield, CO at the Rocky Mountain Airport.
-This location is separately approved from the other campuses.
+This location is separately approved and not accredited.

 As a system, Spartan College of Aeronautics and Technology has trained more than 100,000 technicians and pilots since 1928.
 Spartan College is truly proud of its continuing contribution to aviation and related industries.